ethereum/hive/simulators/ethereum/engine/README.md

 ## Test Cases

-Engine API Negative Test Cases:
+### Engine API Negative Test Cases:
-- Engine API Proof of Work: Make Engine API calls while the client is still in PoW mode, which should be rejected.
+- Invalid Terminal Block in ForkchoiceUpdated: Client should reject Engine directives if the referenced HeadBlockHash does not meet the TTD requirement.
+- Invalid GetPayload Under PoW: Client must reject GetPayload directives under PoW.
+- Invalid Terminal Block in NewPayload: Client must reject NewPayload directives if the referenced ParentHash does not meet the TTD requirement.
 - Unknown HeadBlockHash: Perform a forkchoiceUpdated call with an unknown (random) HeadBlockHash, the client should initiate the syncing process.
 - Unknown SafeBlockHash: Perform a forkchoiceUpdated call with an unknown (random) SafeBlockHash, the client should throw an error since the hash is not an ancestor to the HeadBlockHash.
 - Unknown FinalizedBlockHash: Perform a forkchoiceUpdated call with an unknown (random) FinalizedBlockHash, the client should initiate the syncing process.